nygma2004/input_selector/README.md

 # DC Input Selector
 I am using this board to pre-select power supply for me garden layout.
 I primarily use Marklin Digital, but sometimes I also have guest trains running on DC power, also external digital station.
 One of the 5 inputs will be reouted to the output connection.
+I have created this board so safely switch up to 10A power to the rails.
+The rotary selector switches I was able to find in the shops were all rated just for 1-2A.

 ![Front](20211009_122202.jpg)